matehat/MHTextSearch/Readme.md

   the number of letters that a token needs to be for it to be indexed.
 This also greatly minimizes the size of the index, as well as the indexing and searching time.
 It skips indexing single-letter words and the last letter of every word, when set to `2`.

+- `MHTextIndex` uses a `NSOperationQueue` under the hood to coordinate indexing operations.
+It is exposed as a property named `indexingQueue`.
+You can thus set its `maxConcurrentOperationCount` property to control how concurrent the indexing can be.
+Since the underlying database library performing I/O is thread-safe, concurrency is not a problem.

+- Searching is also concurrent, but it uses a `dispatch_queue_t` (not yet exposed or tunable).

 The following graphs show the indexing and searching time (in seconds), as a function of the size of text indexed, ranging from 500 KB to about 10 MB.
 The benchmarks were run on an iPhone 5.